-When you first visit the Nexosis API website you will be browsing as a guest.
+When you first visit nexosis.com you will be browsing as a guest.
 Guests are welcome to review all of the interactive API documentation, but in order to really get to work you’re going to want to create an account and get your API keys.
 In fact, the “Try It” links in the interactive documentation won’t work for you until you do create an account, and you’ll see this warning:

-Since you don’t have an account, you can either choose to login with one of the services displayed, or click the “Create account” link in the gray box at the bottom to create an account directly with Nexosis.
+Since you don’t have an account, you can either choose to login with one of the services displayed, or enter your email address and password then click Sign Up to create an account directly with Nexosis.

 3rd Party Login